My Oracle Support

 3. Submit a Service Request (SR) to get in contact with Support.
 If you don't have access, ask your CUA to give you permissions to create and update SRs.
 See Creating an Effective SR below to provide Support with the information needed to work on your issue.

-Creating an Effective SR
+Creating an effective SR

 An effective SR is all about providing Support with as much detail about your issue as possible.
 Support uses the information you provide to assign the SR to the correct engineer.
 Additionally, if the SR doesn't have adequate information to work on the problem, the assigned engineer will need to ask you follow-up questions.
 Incorrectly assigning the SR and/or inadequate information will cause delays in getting your issue resolved.
 Remember, Support only knows what you tell them!

-When submitting a request, you'll also assign an issue type, which can range from general guidance to a critical outage.
+You'll also assign an issue type, which can range from general guidance to a critical outage.
 The issue type you select will determine the severity level of the SR. It's crucial to select the correct type so Support can accurately prioritize the issue.
 Note that the SR automatically defaults to assigning a standard severity level, so be sure to make the correct selection in the Issue Type drop-down.
 See the Severity Definitions section in the Oracle Cloud Hosting and Delivery Policies or the Technical Support Policies.

 Tip!